 Popular Payment Apps

 There are apps similar to PayPal and Venmo made specifically for rent payments, as well.
 If you’re not a professional 3rd-party property manager, then some of those solutions may be worth considering.
+PayRent and Flex are some options that fit into this category, but be sure you can connect these tools with the rest of the software you use for property management.

-Full-Service Property Management Software
+Comprehensive Property Management Software

-A full-service property management software such as Buildium will offer more than just simple rent collection.
+Comprehensive property management software such as Buildium will offer more than just simple rent collection.
 Residents can set up recurring payments via their credit card, and property managers can track rent payments every month.
 Not to mention all the other benefits of a service such as Buildium, including resident screening, rental applications processing, credit checks, and resident communications through a resident site.

 Residents use credit cards or automatic payments for nearly every other payment they make, from grocery shopping to phone bills.
 Accepting rent via credit card will integrate seamlessly into their already check-free lives.
 And, honestly, when was the last time you paid for something with a check?